Francisco C. Ventura

-Francisco "Paco" C. Ventura, also known to his friends as Paquito, was one of the pioneers in establishing motor racing in the Philippines in the 1960s.
-His contribution was remembered and was the unanimous choice as a Hall of Fame awardee of the Golden Wheel Awards Foundation in Philippines.1.
-This award was presented to Ventura by Dante Silverio on March 3, 2012 held at Tanghalang Aurelio Tolentino in the Cultural Center of the Philippines.
+Francisco "Paco" C. Ventura, also known as Paquito, was a pioneer of motor racing in the Philippines in the 1960s.
+The Golden Wheel Awards Foundation inducted him into the Hall of Fame on March 3, 2012.
+This award was presented to Ventura by Dante Silverio in the Tanghalang Aurelio Tolentino Theatre in the Cultural Center of the Philippines.

 Biography

-Ventura was born 1931 in Manila, Philippines.
+Ventura was born in 1931 in Manila, Philippines.
 Born into a family of 12 siblings, he was the youngest of 4 brothers.

-Ventura's interest in racing began in 1956; He had been waiting for a traffic light to change and a car drove up alongside his.
-A definite speed challenge.
+Ventura's interest in racing began in 1956, when, while stopping at a red light, a car approached with the intent of racing.
 The car belonged to Conrado "Dodo" Ayuyao, who later became one of his closest friends.
-Ayuyao knew a group of car enthusiasts that got together on Sundays.
+Ayuyao knew a group of car enthusiasts that met on Sundays.
 They tested their engine's performance by drag racing at Nielson Field in Makati.
-It was not all racing for Francisco, in 1958, he established his own business, Win-Dor Steel Mfg.
+However, Ventura had other interests outside of racing.
+In 1958, he established his own business, Win-Dor Steel Mfg.

 Cam Wreckers Association

-Ventura regularly met with other speed aficionados including Dodjie Laurel, Bob Smith, Ruben Saulog, Joe Cacho, Jun Campillo, Eugene and Sam SyCip.
+Ventura regularly met with other speed aficionados including Dodjie Laurel, Bob Smith, Ruben Saulog, Joe Cacho, Jun Campillo, Eugene, and Sam SyCip.
 Together with Ayuyao, this group formed the first official motor racing club in the Philippines, the Cam Wreckers Association.
-The Sunday racing group felt it was time to make their passion official.
 When trying to come up with a name, their mechanic kept interrupting and complaining that he needed more cam shafts because they were always breaking, hence, the start of the Cam Wreckers Club.
-The club's objective was to invite others to race cars, go karts, boats and to compete locally and internationally.
+The club's objective was to invite others to race cars, go-karts, boats and to compete locally and internationally.